Boxcar Bertha: Plot

 Boxcar Bertha Thompson, a poor southern girl, is orphaned when her father's crop-dusting airplane crashes.
 The Great Depression hits, and she soon takes to freighthopping.
 A few years later, she meets Big Bill Shelly, a union organizer, and they become lovers.
 Together with Rake Brown, a gambler, and Von Morton, who worked for Bertha's father, they accidentally start train and bank robberies.
 Eventually, they face off against the railway boss H. Buckram Sartoris in the American South.
 The group becomes notorious fugitives of the law and is hunted down by the railway company.

 During the pursuit, Rake is gunned down, and Bill and Von are sent to a chain gang.
 Bertha escapes but is lured into prostitution.
-She unexpectedly meets Von in a tavern for blacks and learns that Bill broke out of jail and is now in hiding.
+She unexpectedly meets Von in a tavern for black people and learns that Bill broke out of jail and is now in hiding.
 Von leads Bertha to the hiding place where she experiences a sweet reunion with Bill before Sartoris's henchmen break in and crucify Bill.

 Before they can leave, Von appears, eliminates the henchmen, and releases Bertha from bondage.